grafana/loki/docs/sources/getting-started/logcli.md

 #### Batched Queries

-Starting with Loki 1.6.0, `logcli` will batch log queries to Loki.
+Starting with Loki 1.6.0, `logcli` batches log queries to Loki.

 If you set a `--limit` on a query (default is 30) to a large number, say `--limit=10000`, logcli will automatically send this request to Loki in batches.